ArisenIO/arisenjsv1/README.md

 * Fcbuffer [[Github](https://github.com/arisen/arisenjs-fcbuffer), [NPM](https://www.npmjs.org/package/fcbuffer)]
   * Binary serialization used by the ARISEN network
-  * Clients sign the binary form of the bank transaction
+  * Clients sign the binary form of the wallet transaction
   * Allows client to know what it is signing